San Diego: Crime

 Like most major cities, San Diego had a declining crime rate from 1990 to 2000.
 1991 would mark the city's deadliest year, registering 179 homicides within city limits (while the region as a whole peaked at 278 homicides), capping off an unabated, eight-year climb in murders, rapes, robberies, and assault dating back to 1983.
 At the time, the city was ranked last among the 10 most populous U.S. cities in homicides per 1,000 population, and ninth in crimes per 1,000.
 From 1980 to 1994, San Diego surpassed 100 murders ten times before tapering off to 91 homicides in 1995.
 That number would not exceed 79 for the next 15 years.
 Crime in San Diego increased in the early 2000s.
 In 2004, San Diego had the sixth lowest crime rate of any U.S. city with over half a million residents.
 From 2002 to 2006, the crime rate overall dropped 0.8%, though not evenly by category.
 While violent crime decreased 12.4% during this period, property crime increased 1.1%.
 Total property crimes per 100,000 people were lower than the national average in 2008.

 According to Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2010, there were 5,616 violent crimes and 30,753 property crimes.
 Of these, the violent crimes consisted of forcible rapes, 73 robberies and 170 aggravated assaults, while 6,387 burglaries, 17,977 larceny-thefts, 6,389 motor vehicle thefts and 155 acts of arson defined the property offenses.
 In 2013, San Diego had the lowest murder rate of the ten largest cities in the United States.

 Education

 Primary and secondary schools

 Public schools in San Diego are operated by independent school districts.
-The majority of the public schools in the city are served by the San Diego Unified School District, the second-largest school district in California, which includes 11 K–8 schools, 107 elementary schools, 24 middle schools, 13 atypical and alternative schools, 28 high schools, and 45 charter schools.
+The majority of the public schools in the city are served by San Diego Unified School District, the second-largest school district in California, which includes 11 K–8 schools, 107 elementary schools, 24 middle schools, 13 atypical and alternative schools, 28 high schools, and 45 charter schools.

-Several adjacent school districts which are headquartered outside the city limits serve some schools within the city; these include the Poway Unified School District, Del Mar Union School District, San Dieguito Union High School District, and Sweetwater Union High School District.
+Several adjacent school districts which are headquartered outside the city limits serve some schools within the city; these include Poway Unified School District, Del Mar Union School District, San Dieguito Union High School District, and Sweetwater Union High School District.
 In addition, there are a number of private schools in the city.